wanpinglee/CADRE_CHARGE_ADSP17K/README.md

 	- Normalize and left-align snps and indels: bcftools norm -f $REF -m -any
 	- Change low-quality GT to missing: bcftools filter -S .  -i "FMT/GQ >= 20 & FMT/DP >= 10"
 	- Keep GT only
+	- Update AC, AF, and AN
+	- Note: ALT could be '*'

 ## License
 The implementation is available for academic and nonprofit use for free [LICENSE.md](LICENSE.md).